Hi!

 In the past, I have worked for or interned at the German Bundestag, Goethe-Institut Kigali (Rwanda), the Federal Statistical Office, and the Federal Institute for Population Research.

-Outside of work, I enjoy road and trail running, collage, and watching baseball.
+Outside of work, I enjoy road and trail running, collage, and following baseball.

 Website made with postcards in RMarkdown.